Anmirazik/Aquaponic-System-MCU-Firmware/README.md

 ~~~
 const char* ssid     = "YOUR SSID"; // ESP32 and ESP8266 uses 2.4GHZ wifi only
-const char* password = "YOUR PASSWORD";
+const char* password = "YOUR PASSWORD"; //Your WI-FI Password
 const char* mqttuser = "YOUR MQTT USERNAME"; // ESP32 and ESP8266 uses 2.4GHZ wifi only
-const char* mqttpass = "YOUR MQTT PASSWORD";
+const char* mqttpass = "YOUR MQTT PASSWORD"; //Your MQTT Password
 ~~~

 2. Once you changed the credentials upload the code into the ESP 8266 board